Floorp-Projects/Floorp/layout/tools/reftest/README.txt

       asserts-if(condition,minCount-maxCount)
           Same as above, but only if condition is true.

+      noautofuzz
+          Disables the autofuzzing behaviour hard-coded in the reftest harness for specific platform configurations.
+The autofuzzing is intended to compensate for inherent nondeterminism that results in intermittently fuzzy results (with small amounts of fuzz) across many/all tests on a given platform.
+Specifying 'noautofuzz' on the test will disable the autofuzzing for that test and require an exact match.

       Conditions are JavaScript expressions *without spaces* in them.
       They are evaluated in a sandbox in which a limited set of variables are defined.
 See the BuildConditionSandbox function in